The labour market

 Nominal wages are the money wages paid to labour in a given period of time.
 Real wages are nominal wages, adjusted to take into account changes in the price level.
 Most workers expect at least an annual increase in their money wages to reflect price increases, and so maintain their real wages.

-The main factors affecting the demand for labour are:
+The demand for labour